Akshat-Gup/Interactive-Quiz/README.md

 # Interactive-Quiz
- This is an Interactive Quiz
+ This is an Interactive Quiz.